Anatomy

 Together with Dr. Mark Mighell, Dr. Frankle runs the Shoulder and Elbow Fellowship, consisting of three Fellows mastering arthroscopic surgery of the shoulder, as well as fracture care and joint arthroplasty, with one of the largest volume reverse shoulder replacement programs in the country.

-In the U.S., over 60% of total shoulder replacements are performed by surgeons who do approximately two replacements a year.
+In the US, over 60% of total shoulder replacements are performed by surgeons who do approximately two replacements a year.
 The surgeons at Florida Orthopaedic Institute perform over 600 a year.
 High volume surgery means greater efficiencies, faster surgical times, and fewer complications.
 Because of these superior outcomes and cutting-edge research, Florida Orthopaedic Institute is dedicated to understanding diseases of the shoulder and producing world-class results.